-Moreover, employers in the region increasingly seek candidates with strong word processing skills, yet many Chinese language and literature graduates lack adequate writing abilities, further diminishing their employment chances.
-This gap between the skills graduates acquire and the requirements of available positions is particularly apparent in teaching roles, where many graduates fail to meet the pedagogical standards expected by employers (Fan, 2022; Rajapakse et al., 2022; Zhou & Azam, 2024).
-Consequently, some graduates are forced to accept non-related positions, such as in sales, which creates a significant disconnect between their academic training and the job market.
+Moreover, employers in the region are increasingly seeking candidates with strong word processing skills.
+Unfortunately, many Chinese language and literature graduates do not possess adequate writing abilities, further diminishing their employment chances.
+This gap between the skills graduates acquires and the requirements of available positions is particularly apparent in teaching roles, where many graduates fail to meet the pedagogical standards expected by employers (Fan, 2022; Rajapakse, et al., 2022; Zhou & Azam, 2024).
+As a result, some graduates are forced to accept non-related positions, such as in sales, leading to a significant disconnect between their academic training and the job market.
 This situation raises critical concerns about the efficacy of the current educational framework for students pursuing a degree in Chinese language and literature.

-The curriculum for this major primarily aims to prepare individuals for careers in basic Chinese education, writing, and secretarial roles.
+The curriculum for this major primarily aims to train individuals for careers in basic Chinese education, writing, and secretarial roles.
 Despite the concerted efforts of educational institutions, faculty, and students to enhance the quality of professional training, a substantial gap persists between the competencies of graduates and the requirements of employers (Fan, 2022).
-The urgency of reforming the educational approach has become apparent, particularly in light of China's ongoing efforts to promote traditional culture, which has elevated the importance of this field in preparing educators for primary and secondary schools.
-Nevertheless, the employment landscape remains bleak for graduates in Southwest China, with the majority still struggling to secure positions related to their field of study.
+The urgency of reforming the educational approach has become apparent, especially in light of China's ongoing efforts to promote traditional culture, which has elevated the importance of this field in preparing educators for primary and secondary schools.
+However, the employment landscape remains bleak for graduates in Southwest China, with the majority still struggling to secure positions related to their field of study.